 Earth and Planetary Sciences Minor Requirements

-The Earth and Planetary Sciences (EPS) minor is for science undergraduates interested in learning about Earth and other planets through geology, geochemistry, geophysics, hydrology, ecology, geobiology, oceanography, and atmospheric science.
-Students take 12 credits of EPS courses, at least six of which are at the 300-level, and at least 16 credits of other natural sciences, quantitative studies, or engineering.
-No AS.271.xxx courses may count toward the minor.
+The Earth and Planetary Sciences minor is primarily for science undergraduates interested in learning about Earth and other planets through the study of geology, geochemistry, geophysics, hydrology, ecology, geobiology, oceanography, and atmospheric science.
+Students take 12 credits of EPS courses (numbered AS.270.xxx), at least six of which are at the 300-level, and at least 16 credits of other natural sciences, quantitative studies, or engineering.
+No environmental studies courses (numbered AS.271.xxx) may count toward the minor.
 All courses must be taken for a letter grade, and students must earn a grade of C- or better to apply the course towards the minor.

 |AS.270.220||The Dynamic Earth: An Introduction to Geology||3|